zkc3783/dream-share-discover/README.md

 | Liaison            | Steven | Contact the user/teammate/other team/faculty/…<br>Help to organize all sites meetings<br>… |
 | System Architect   | Tiago  | Consolidate the system/interface design document with other teams<br>Help to design the integration testing plan… |
 | Tester             | Gabi   | Design and execute the testing plans to meet the requirements |

-For more details about our project and activities, please explore the links above!